VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

   - Both Ghost and Toast love boats [6:41 / 8:50 - *Medieval Mod*]
   - Ghost and Toast have gone "kayaking without water" with Johnny Toast [2:11 / 13:14 - *Minions Visit McDonald's*]
   - Toast bought him a camera for his birthday [1:22 - *Yoshi Nintendo Mod*]
-  - Ghost's greatest fear is that Toast will be replaced by Spooker again [2:07 - *JG vs Zombies*]
+  - Ghost's greatest fear is that Toast will be replaced by Spooker again [2:07 - *Johnny Ghost vs Zombies*]
-  - Him and Toast usually go out for brunch together [4:18 - *JG vs Zombies*]
+  - Him and Toast usually go out for brunch together [4:18 - *Johnny Ghost vs Zombies*]
-  - Toast is what quells his episodes and keeps him grounded [1:24 / 15:31 - *JG vs Zombies*]
+  - Toast is what quells his episodes and keeps him grounded [1:24 / 15:31 - *Johnny Ghost vs Zombies*]
   - He regards Toast as his “only friend” [13:47 - *Kidnapped By BananaCorp*]